isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 Every subnet has a ``subnet-id`` value; this is how Kea internally identifies subnets.
-Each lease has a ``subnet-id`` parameter as well, which identifies which subnet it belongs to.
-However, if the configuration has changed, it is possible that a lease could exist with a ``subnet-id``, but without any subnet that matches it.
+Each lease has a ``subnet-id`` parameter as well, which identifies the subnet it belongs to.
+However, if the configuration has changed, it is possible that a lease could exist with a ``subnet-id`` but without any subnet that matches it.
 Also, it is possible that the subnet's configuration has changed and the ``subnet-id`` now belongs to a subnet that does not match the lease.